51Degrees/documentation/src/info/errormessages.md

 # There Are No Valid Products @anchor There_are_no_valid_products

 The supplied license key(s) do not contain any valid products for the 51Degrees cloud service.
-Ccheck that you have access to the correct subscription by checking your sign-up email.
+Check that you have access to the correct subscription by checking your sign-up email.
 Otherwise, please see our [pricing page](https://51degrees.com/pricing) for details.

 # Invalid Product @anchor Invalid_product